 We may seek to enter into collaborations, licenses or other similar arrangements for the development or commercialization of rostafuroxin, including all required analytical methods, drug formulation and companion diagnostic test.
 We are working on an analytical method to increase the sensitivity of our existing assay to measure low concentrations of the compound in the body.
 In addition, we anticipate a companion diagnostic may be required as a condition to prescribing rostafuroxin.
 The companion diagnostic for use with rostafuroxin would identify those patients who have a specific genetic profile who may benefit from rostafuroxin treatment for hypertension.
 Before approval of rostafuroxin, the licensee would be required to have an analytic method to increase sensitivity of our existing assay and a new formulation.
+In addition, FDA could require additional validation of the genetic test (if it is needed) used in the clinical trials prior to any approval of the drug or the test, or prior to the use of such test in any future clinical trials for rostafuroxin.
 Each of these measures could require additional time and expense for an uncertain outcome.
 If we are unable to improve our assay or if the third party we engage to assist us is unable to successfully develop a companion diagnostic, if needed, or experiences delays in doing so or if there are problems with any required test, rostafuroxin may not receive marketing clearance or approval.